 This charterhouse, built in 1366, is one of the largest monasteries in Tuscany.
-The Calci Charterhouse (also known as "Certosa di Pisa", Pisa Charterhouse) is a monumental Baroque style building.
+The Calci Charterhouse, also known as Certosa di Pisa, is a monumental Baroque style building.
 This monastery was founded in the 15th century thanks to the legacy of an Armenian merchant.
-The complex features a large courtyard (dedicated to the community life and contacts with the outside world), a series of buildings hosting the monks' cells, cloisters and gardens.
-Moreover in the monastery there was the apartment of the prior, a library, an archive and a pharmacy.
+The complex features a large courtyard dedicated to the community life and contact with the outside world, a series of buildings hosting the monks' cells, as well as cloisters and gardens.
+In the monastery there was the prior's apartment, a library, an archive and a pharmacy.
 The Carthusian monks lived until the seventies, but now the Calci Charterhouse is open to visitors.
 You can visit it on your own or you can book a guided tour.

 One wing of the Calci Charterhouse hosts the Museum of Natural History of the University of Pisa.
-The exhibition includes palaeontological, mineralogical and zoological collections, there are also some new sections dedicated to dinosaurs but the highlight is an impressive gallery of cetacean skeletons, which is one of the largest in Europe.
+The exhibition includes palaeontological, mineralogical and zoological collections, there are also some new sections dedicated to dinosaurs but the highlight is the impressive gallery of cetacean skeletons, which is one of the largest in Europe.